Ten West Link banner

 Tonopah, Arizona, to Blythe, California

-• The 500-kilovolt transmission line is recognized by the Department of Energy and Biden-Harris administration as a critical infrastructure project for the Desert Southwest region.
+• The 500-kilovolt transmission line was recognized by the U.S. Department of Energy as a critical infrastructure project for the Desert Southwest region.

-• The transmission line is a Federal Energy Regulatory Commission Order 1000 project designed to increase the regional capability of the electrical grid of delivering new renewable energy, enhance operational flexibility, and strengthen reliability in the Southwest.
+• The transmission line was a Federal Energy Regulatory Commission Order 1000 project designed to increase the regional capability of the electrical grid in delivering new renewable energy, enhance operational flexibility, and strengthen reliability in the Southwest.

 • The project accommodates the interconnection of future renewable energy resources in both Arizona and California to the bulk transmission grid, helping modernize and diversify the region’s infrastructure.

-This project is sponsored by the California Independent System Operation Corporation and will oversee the operation of the transmission line once it is in service.
-The transmission line is designed for 3800 amps continuous with 25% series compensation station (SCS) provided to the line, which will increase power transfer capacity and improve voltage stability.
+This project was sponsored by the California Independent System Operation Corporation, which oversees the operation of the transmission line.
+The transmission line was designed for 3,800 amps continuous with 25% series compensation station (SCS) provided to the line to increase power transfer capacity and improve voltage stability.

-Sargent & Lundy is the project’s independent engineer and has been hired to perform technical due diligence reviews during major steps of the project life cycle, identify and mitigate potential design flaws, and verify use of good utility practice.
-As IE, the firm has performed review activities for the transmission line design, the series compensation design, environmental permitting approaches, the construction contract and the operations and maintenance agreement.
-Sargent & Lundy also provided a financial model assessment to support project financing and recommendations, where appropriate, to help prospective stakeholders mitigate potential issues and concerns.
+Sargent & Lundy was the project’s independent engineer and was hired to perform technical due diligence reviews during major steps of the project life cycle, identify and mitigate potential design flaws, and verify use of good utility practice.
+As independent engineer, the firm performed review activities for the transmission line design, the series compensation design, environmental permitting approaches, the construction contract and the operations and maintenance agreement.
+Sargent & Lundy also provided a financial model assessment to support project financing and recommendations, where appropriate, to help stakeholders mitigate potential issues and concerns.

 Additional review activities included: